 HOW TO GET THERE

 The Church of Santa Maria Forisportam is located about 650 meters away from the Lucca train station.
-The closest bus station, located about 60 meters away, is Della Rossa, on the bus Line LAM Rossa.
+The closest bus stop, located about 60 meters away, is Della Rossa, on the bus Line LAM Rossa.